lluccasw/lluccasw/README.md

 - 👋 Hi, I’m Lucas Wittmann @lluccasw on Github
-- 👀 I’m interested in Data Science and Data Analytics
+- 👀 I’m currently a Master student for Data Science @FAU
-- 🌱 I’m currently a student and working as a Data Analyst in the Marketing Industry
+- 🌱 Also I'm working as a Data Analyst working student in the Marketing Industry